Sunday, September 8, 2024

 Nipper

 Andy Stewart has ordered Nipper to leave his caravan and move into one of the club lodging houses.
-Nipper is unhappy with this situation, and as he talks to Mike he becomes angrier and angrier, eventually deciding that he won't go to the lodging house and will not report to his new landlady, Amy Fletcher, as required.
+Nipper is unhappy with this situation, and as he talks to Mike he becomes angrier and angrier, eventually deciding that he won't go to the lodging house and will not report to his new landlady, Amy Felcher, as required.

-It doesn't matter what Nipper thinks about the situation, for just after six pm Amy Fletcher arrives at his caravan and drags him out by the ear.
+It doesn't matter what Nipper thinks about the situation, for just after six pm Amy Felcher arrives at his caravan and drags him out by the ear.
 She's one tough lady, and a minute later she has Nipper in the car with a small kit bag and is driving off.
 Nipper is concerned about his dog Stumpy, but Amy tells him that dogs aren't allowed and that Stumpy can look after himself.
 Nipper yells at Stumpy to follow that car, but as they drive away he has the thought that it might be better that Stumpy find a new master as life isn't going to be worth living now, not even for a dog.

-Amy Fletcher was everything I expected and more.
+Amy Felcher was everything I expected and more.
 What a wonderful character and I anticipate plenty of good interaction between here and Nipper.
 This adds another layer to Nipper's ongoing saga with Danny Marvin, and although we are moving away from the football pitch, the drama remains high and just as interesting.
 I wouldn't mind if we didn't return to the field for several weeks, as right now all I want to see is more of Nipper and his new situation.
-This is an opening salvo as the story moves in a new direction, and the barrage that follows should be worth every penny as Nipper prepares for war with Amy Fletcher.
+This is an opening salvo as the story moves in a new direction, and the barrage that follows should be worth every penny as Nipper prepares for war with Amy Felcher.

 Rating: 6/10